-Pursuant to Rule 710A of the Listing Manual, the Company Board Diversity approach strives to achieve an optimal composition by ensuring that diversity, primarily in terms of complementary skills, core competencies and experience, gender and other aspects of diversity, would benefit the Group and enhance its long term success.
-It aims to challenge management and involve management in debate and to mitigate groupthink.
-In reviewing Board composition and succession, the Nominating Committee (NC) will consider the benefits of diversity, including talent, knowledge, experience, gender, age and other relevant factors, to achieve optimum composition.
+The Company's Board Diversity Policy strives to achieve an optimal composition by ensuring that diversity, primarily in terms of complementary skills, core competencies and experience, gender and other aspects of diversity, would benefit the Group and enhance its long term success.
+The Board Diversity approach aims to challenge management, mitigate groupthink and provide a range of experience and advice.